dittonjs/3200AndroidStarterApp/README.md

 To get starting doing development you need follow these steps:

 1. Download the starter code.
-2. Rename the Modules to be something appropriate for the project.
+2. Rename the Modules and entire Project to be something appropriate for the project.
-3. Change the package name for each project
+3. Change the package name for each module
 4. Create a project in firebase
 5. Create 2 apps in Firebase, one for the Phone App and another for the Watch App
 6. Download the google-services.json files for each app and put the in the proper place.